wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/#help_tab) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.5 - 2013/01/25 =

+* Fixed: Email Delivery address - when the plugin is installed it now checks for WP e-Commerce Store Admin Email address and uses that if one has been entered.
+If it does not find a Store Admin Email Address, then it checks for and uses the WordPress admin email address.
+The WP e-Commerce Store Admin Email address always takes priority the WordPress Admin email address.
+This means that if the Store admin address is entered after the WP e-Commerce Catalog Visibility an Email Inquiry is installed it auto becomes the plugins delivery address.

+* Tweak: Added an on screen Attention message if the plugin does not find a WP e-Commerce store admin email address.
+Notifies the user that the WordPress admin email address is being used by the plugin as the 'send to' address and asks the user to add a WP e-commerce Store email address.

 = 1.0.4 - 2013/01/19 =